GiviMAD/rustpotter/README.md

  It includes some models generated using multiple voices from a text-to-speech service.
  You can also load your own ones.

- The [model generator demo](https://givimad.github.io/rustpotter-create-model-demo/) is available so you can quickly record samples and generate Rustpotter models using your own voice.
+ The [wakeword reference generator demo](https://givimad.github.io/rustpotter-create-model-demo/) is available so you can quickly record samples and generate Rustpotter wakeword references using your own voice.

 Please note that `both run entirely on your browser, your voice is not sent anywhere`, they are hosted using Github Pages.